daytona/lds/lds/README.md

  - [LDS Test](https://www.npmjs.com/package/@daytona/lds-test): Tests the status of your components and makes sure you don't commit any bugs.
  - [LDS Editor](https://www.npmjs.com/package/@daytona/lds-editor): Opens the views in edit-mode, with the possibility to  to update page data according to defined schemas.

-You can customize the file structure or templating engine, using the lds.config.js in your root project directory.
-Read more about customization in out [documentation](docs/customization.md)
+You can configure the file structure or templating engine, using the lds.config.js in your root project directory.
+Read more about configuration in out [documentation](docs/configuration.md)

 ## Installation